Hawilehj/Hand-n-Hand_Volunteering/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Hand-n-Hand Volunteering application

-This is the sample application for
-[*Ruby on Rails Tutorial:
+This is the Hand-n-Hand Volunteering application with a foundation based off of [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).